Frequently Asked Questions

 How can I ensure that I won’t get switched to a generic substitute?

-Here are 3 suggested tips to take to help make sure you receive brand-name LIPITOR and not a generic:
+Here are 3 suggested tips to help make sure you receive brand-name LIPITOR and not a generic:

 - At your doctor’s office: Ask your doctor to prescribe brand-name LIPITOR and to indicate “DAW” (Dispense As Written)—or the language used in your state—on all of your LIPITOR prescriptions.